hashicorp/terraform-provisioner-migration/README.md

 The examples in this repository are not meant to be exhaustive, but to help you get your configurations into a state to remove dependencies on these deprecated components.

-In the long-term, using solutions other than provisioners, such as using existing providers, writing custom providers, or packaging your applications using Packer will provide a more consistent experience with Terraform than with using provisioners.